NikhilPaliwal11/Annual-Sales-Report-Dashboard/README.md

 Insight:
 • Created Different KPI for Sales , Profit , Quantity sold annually.

-• Used DAX to find out how much average Dilvery time it takes for 1 order and found that average delivery time is 4 Days.
+• Used DAX to find out how much average Delivery time it takes for 1 order and found that average delivery time is 4 Days.

 • Plotted Area Chart for Sales by month and profit by month.